earner-ai/earner-resources/content/resources/entrepreneurs/start-a-business-while-unemployed.md

 tags: ["Entrepreneurship"]
 source: ["Kela"]
 ---

-## Can I start a business while I'm unemployed and receiving Kela benefits?

 If you decide to start a business while unemployed, you can still continue to receive unemployment benefit payments for another 4 months.